‘The Legend of Zelda: Breath Of The Wild 2’ release date, trailers, gameplay and everything we know

-It’s no surprise then that its sequel is one of the most highly anticipated titles among fans, despite only the slimmest of information from Nintendo, and not even an official title.

-Since its official reveal at E3 2019, there has just been one other trailer shown at the Nintendo Direct for E3 2021, confirming a release window for the game sometime in 2022.
+Nintendo may be keeping the final title for The Legend of Zelda: Breath Of The Wild 2 well under wraps, but that hardly matters to fans who know that, title or not, it’s finally on its way.
+Even better: if everything goes well, we could be getting to play early next year.

+Finally revealed with a proper trailer in June 2021, Breath Of The Wild 2 looks set to continue where things were left off in the first Breath Of The Wild, with Link and Zelda finally reunited.
+Things don’t stay normal in Hyrule for long however, and soon we see Link soaring above the clouds and exploring a world that looks like it’s been significantly shaken up since our last stint there.

-Here’s everything we know about The Legend of Zelda: Breath Of The Wild 2.
+Though details are still tight – it’s to be expected, when Nintendo won’t even reveal the title – there’s a surprising amount to be gleaned from the game’s last trailer.
+With that being said, here’s everything we know about The Legend of Zelda: Breath Of The Wild 2.

 The Legend of Zelda: Breath Of The Wild 2 release date, platforms and price

-The Legend Of Zelda: Breath Of The Wild 2 only has a release window for 2022.
-Given that its predecessor launched with the Switch back in March 2017, it could be that Nintendo hope to release it at around the same time.
-However, it could also mean Holiday 2022.
+The Legend Of Zelda: Breath Of The Wild 2 only has a release window for Spring 2023, having just been delayed out of its 2022 window.
+Beyond that, Nintendo has been fairly quiet with sharing a specific launch date.

 The game is coming exclusively to Nintendo Switch.
 No special editions have yet been announced but we would expect it to sell at the stand price as other first-party Nintendo games for £49.99 / $59.99.

 It is however worth noting that Breath Of The Wild was an outlier, which has an RRP of £59.99, despite still costing $59.99 in the US.
+It stands to reason the same thing could happen again here.

-The Legend of Zelda: Breath Of The Wild 2 first-look trailer
+The Legend of Zelda: Breath Of The Wild 2 first look and trailers

 The Legend Of Zelda: Breath Of The Wild 2 was confirmed to be in development during E3 2019, where Nintendo premiered a first look trailer.
-The clip shows Link and Zelda exploring a creepy dungeon possibly deep within Hyrule Castle that’s home to a malevolent force, and a corpse that may (or may not) belong to Ganondorf.
-In quick cuts that appears as if Link has become trapped, corpse’s eyes also open, before we a mysterious power raises Hyrule Castle from the ground.
+The clip shows Link and Zelda exploring a creepy dungeon that’s potentially deep within Hyrule Castle.
+The subterranean area is home to a malevolent force, as well as a corpse that seemingly belongs to the series’ biggest villain, Ganondorf.
+In a moment, everything goes wrong as the corpse seemingly reanimates anda mysterious power raises Hyrule Castle from the ground.

-The Legend of Zelda: Breath Of The Wild 2 E3 2021 teaser trailer

-During E3 2021, Nintendo provided another teaser of The Legend Of Zelda: Breath Of The Wild 2, which while still cryptic on plot information, nonetheless provides a glimpse of new gameplay and locations we can expect in this sequel.
+During E3 2021, Nintendo provided another teaser of The Legend Of Zelda: Breath Of The Wild 2, which – while still cryptic on plot information – nonetheless included a glimpse of new gameplay and locations we can expect in this sequel.

-Two versions of Link can be seen, one diving through clouds and exploring the skies, while the other is in his blue tunic in Hyrule, so it appears that the game will take place up above as well as on the ground, in a nod to The Legend Of Zelda: Skyward Sword.
-The teaser also shows new enemies while Link has new Sheikah powers, including one that looks to play with time, and another that expands upon the stasis ability in the previous game.
+In the trailer, which follows on directly from the first teaser, Link can be seen soaring through clouds and visiting islands of land that are floating in the sky – something that features prominently in The Legend Of Zelda: Skyward Sword.

+The teaser also shows new enemies roaming Hyrule, though Link has some new Sheikah powers to combat them.
+These new abilities seemingly allow Link to phase through surfaces and even reverse the flow of time on certain items.

-Again, the teaser ends with a shot of Hyrule Castle floating above the ground covered in a malevolent aura, although serene orchestral music playing the first few notes of Princess Zelda’s theme can be heard before fading out gently.
-What could this mean?
+Again, the teaser ends with a shot of Hyrule Castle floating above the ground and covered in the same malevolant energy that was present in the first trailer.

 The Legend of Zelda: Breath Of The Wild 2 story and setting